 SELECT Email FROM Person GROUP BY Email HAVING count(Email) > 1

-Q: How do you assess the statistical significance of an insight?
+Q9: How do you assess the statistical significance of an A/B test?

 An outlier is a data point that differs significantly from other observations.